The most important first decision you will make when choosing your smart home solution explained.

 - How the devices will communicate with each other

 - How you will control the devices – switches, voice, phones, remotes.

 - How secure those devices might be considered

-So while I will make this post easy to understand and easy to digest, this foundational decision needs a little understanding.
-There isn’t necessarily a bad decision here but it can make life a lot easier if you understand the foundational 1st choice.
+While I will make this post easy to understand and easy to digest, this foundational decision needs a little understanding.
+There isn’t necessarily a bad decision here but it can make life a lot easier if you understand the foundational first choice.

 The three solutions we are going to cover here include:

 - Wifi – connects directly to external sources to trigger devices and events

 - Smart Home Hub – normally uses Z-Wave or Zigbee

 I think it’s important to state here (for you power users) that these are generalisations around each of these technologies.
 The point of this post is not for advanced users but for people learning the basics about setting up their own smart home solution.

 1: WiFi Smart Home